niiknow/vue-wp-plugin-starter/README.md

     │   |   SettingControllerTests.php
     │   bootstrap.php                - loader file, act like (fake) plugin file in main folder
 -----
-.... additional root folder listing and be seen above
+.... root files can be seen above so it's not listed.
+Above listing is to provide overview of our project structure so not all files are listed here.
 -----
 ```

-**Note**: Purpose above listing is to provide overview of our project structure so not all files are listed.

 # Vue/Front-end apps
 There are two front-end apps in this starter/example.
 Let say your prefix is `wp-awesome-plugin`, then your shortcodes would be (also see `include/FrontendLoader.php`):